aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-comments/add-comment-to-a-word-document/_index.md

 {{< /tab >}}
 {{< /tabs >}}
 ## SDK Source

 Using an SDK (API client) is the quickest way for a developer to speed up the development.
-An SDK takes care of a lot of low-level details of making requests and handling responses and lets you focus on writing code specific to your particular project.
-Check out our [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words Cloud SDKs along with working examples, to get you started in no time.
-Please check [Available SDKs](/available-sdks/) article to learn how to add an SDK to your project.
+An SDK takes care of low-level details and lets you focus on your project tasks.
+Check out our [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words Cloud SDKs, supplied with short and clear code examples.

 ## SDK Examples